micazi/flutter_templify/example/example.md

   - ios
   - android
   - web
-isPackage: false # Set to true if the template is for a Flutter package
+isPackage: false # Set to true if the template is for a Dart/Flutter package

 # Define the structure of your template
 # Use relative paths ("./") for files within the same folder as this YAML file